StackStorm/st2docs/docs/source/orquesta/operations.rst

 during runtime.
 This feature allows a user to rerun a workflow from a specific step without starting from the beginning, especially if the workflow is long running or has many steps.

-Given the sequential workflow below, the workflow execution can be re-run from any task with the command ``st2 execution re-run <execution-id> --tasks <task_name>``.
+Given the sequential workflow below where task1 succeeded, task2 failed, and task3 has not executed, the workflow execution can be re-run from any task with the command ``st2 execution re-run <execution-id> --tasks <task_name>``.

-.. code-block:: none

-    task1 --> task2 --> task3

 A new action execution is created for the re-run.
 However, the workflow execution from the original action execution will be reused.

+.. code-block:: none

+    task1 (succeeded) --> task2 (failed) --> task3 (not executed)

 If the task to rerun from is a with items task, there is an additional argument passed to the re-run command that controls whether to reset the task (eg: run all of the with items subtasks) or to only re-run failed items.
 By default, the with items task will be reset.
 But in certain use cases, users may want to re-run only failed items.
 In that case, use the command
 ``st2 execution re-run <execution-id> --tasks <task_name> --no-reset <task_name>``.

+Using the sequential workflow as example, if the user passes task2 twice to the ``--tasks`` arg such as ``st2 execution re-run <execution-id> --tasks task2 task2``, the re-run command will recognize that task2 is requested twice and deduplicate the request.
+If the user passes both task1 and task2 to the ``--tasks`` arg such as
+``st2 execution re-run <execution-id> --tasks task1 task2`` where task2 is already along the path of execution from task1, than the re-run command will ignore the request for task2 to avoid causing multiple branches of task executions.
+If the user tries to rerun the workflow execution from task3 with the command ``st2 execution re-run <execution-id> --tasks task3`` where task3 has not been executed before, then the re-run command will return an exception.

 A more complex example is where there are multiple parallel branches that are joined in a later task.
 Given the example flowchart below, let's say task2 and task3 failed and the user wants to